Tejaswgupta/Reinforcement_Learning_for_Stock_Prediction/README.md

 ## Overview
-This a barebones repo for verying the use of ml in stock prediction and getting close to real life results[^1]
+This a barebones repo for verying the use of ml in stock prediction and getting close to real life results. [^1]

 ## TODO